 Corydalis– Another less known herb often used in Chinese Medicine is corydalis.
 This herb has been used as a chief herb in formulas for pain relief also since ancient times, including treating headaches, menstrual pain, and back pain.
 Aside from its known function of quickening blood circulation like cinnamon, we’ve recently learned that corydalis may have the similar mechanism as prescription pain medications of blocking pain signals in the brain.
 This herb can be used to treat chronic pain with less risk for addiction, a growing problem we are seeing here in Vermont.
 You can imagine the start of a Chinese herbal formula with cinnamon and corydalis used to manage pain by warming and invigorating blood circulation, and relieving inflammation.

-Before opening up your spice cabinet or shopping for ingredients, please contact us at Integrative Acupuncture in Montpelier to learn more about how Chinese herbs and herbal medicine might help you.
+Before opening up your spice cabinet or shopping for ingredients, please contact us at Integrative Acupuncture in Montpelier and Williston to learn more about how Chinese herbs and herbal medicine might help you.
 You may also consider classes that I’ll be offering to understand more about using this group of herbs safely for you or your loved ones.
 With more education, my hope is that our modern day culture begins to value the various options of medicine and work together to even more effectively treat our health concerns.